 Alternative Things to Do In Barcelona

-However, if you want to discover a different side to BCN, or are looking for some non touristy things to do in Barcelona, you should definitely check out these hidden gems.
+However, if you want to discover a different side to Barcelona, or are looking for some non touristy things to do in Barcelona, you should definitely check out these Barcelona hidden gems.

 Take in the Views at the Bunkers Barcelona

 Positioned on top of a mount called El Turó de la Rovira in Parc del Guinardo, the Bunkers are 260 metres above ground.
-Though it’s definitely becoming more popular, it’s still one of the best hidden gems of Barcelona.
+Though it’s definitely becoming more popular, it’s still one of the best hidden gems in Barcelona.

 They’ve been occupied in some way or another for almost two and half thousand years, being adapted for various uses.
 But during the Spanish Civil War, they proved to be the perfect location for anti aircraft munitions.

 Barcelona feels different from here, somehow vast and tiny at the same time.
 You can pick out many of the major attractions including the Sagrada Familia, Camp Nou, Tibidabo, and even the Magic Fountains of Montjuic if they’re on.

 But the city looks even more marvellous bathed in the golden light of the dying sun, making it one of the most special alternative things to do Barcelona.

 Get Lost in the Maze of Parc del Laberint d’Horta

 It also only allows 750 people in at any one time, so even at its capacity will always feel like a non touristy thing to do in Barcelona.

 Formerly the estate of a prominent local family, it was gifted to the city of Barcelona in the 1960s.
 It was then opened to the public in 1971, and has since been carefully restored and protected.

 But surely the most magical feature is the marvelous maze where you can enjoy getting lost among the false turns and dead ends it provides.

 If you’re up for an adventure in a peaceful setting, this has to be on your list of alternative things to do in Barcelona.

 Take a Scenic Hike from Tibidabo

 Its idiosyncratic mountaintop church is one of the most distinctive features of the skyline and can be seen from virtually anywhere in the city.

 Surrounding the church is a cool theme park that makes a great day out for kids and thrill seekers alike.
 However, if you’re more into nature and superb views, there’s a brilliant 10k walk that runs to or from here.

 And though this means it’s extremely popular among local hikers and cyclists, you won’t come across many out of towners.
 Because of this, it’s easily one of the best non touristy things to do in Barcelona.

 At one end you can actually see the pitch of the Camp Nou, at the other you’ll meet the Tibidabo funicular on its way up to the theme park.

 Hang Out in Placa del Sol

 It’s located in the area of Gracia, probably the coolest neighbourhood in the city, full of independent boutiques and bars.
 And this indie character extends to Gracia’s favourite hang out spot making it one of the best alternative things to do in Barcelona.

 But all the cool kids simply buy a beer or bottle of wine from one of its bordering shops.
 Armed with your drink of choice, your next task is to find somewhere to sit.

 There’s a water feature on one side that makes for a decent chair, or a railing that runs along one side for some back support.
 But most local people just plonk themselves down on the warm paving slabs and make do.

 While it’s not everybody’s cup of tea, it’s like a free, open air bar and there’s a great atmosphere.
-Though Placa del Sol won’t be news to Gracia residents, for visitors it’s definitely one of Barcelona’s hidden gems.
+Though Placa del Sol won’t be news to Gracia neighbourhood residents, for visitors it’s definitely one of the hidden gems in Barcelona.

 Catch a Movie at the Montjuic Outdoor Cinema

-At its foot are the ever popular Magic Fountains, on its peak is a well visited castle.
+At its foot are the ever popular Magic Fountains and on its peak is a well visited castle.
 Plus, there are not one, but two cable cars that ferry people up and down it all day.

 However, in the summer months on selected evenings, the grounds of the castle are transformed into a giant outdoor cinema.
 If you’re in town when there’s a film on, it’s one of the best alternative things to do in Barcelona.

 It shows both classic and modern movies, and they’re all in their original language, so don’t worry if you don’t speak Spanish.

 There’s even a free bus to shuttle you up and down the mountain from Placa Espanya, saving your weary legs.
 The tickets are unbelievably cheap, making it probably the best value night out you’ll find in Barcelona.

 Find a Bargain at Sant Antoni Flea Market

 You’ll find outlets for most top designers here, with brands like Chanel, Gucci, Versace to name a few.
 It’s also got plenty of high street outlets if you prefer a slightly more accessible price range.

-However, if you’re the kind of person that likes a bargain, and you’re in the market for something vintage or one off, then get yourself down to Sant Antoni Flea Market.
+However, if you’re the kind of person that likes a Barcelona bargain, and you’re in the market for something vintage or one off, then get yourself down to Sant Antoni Flea Market.

 Even if you’re not in the market to buy something, it’s worth a look around to soak up the vibrant atmosphere.

-If you get peckish while browsing then the top floor has a number of hole in the wall type food outlets serving tapas style bites.
+And if you get peckish while browsing then the top floor has a number of hole in the wall type food outlets serving tapas style bites.

 Soak Up the Sun on Platja Mar Bella

-Barcelona is blessed with just under 5kms of beautiful, wide beaches, which are one of the main attractions of the city for many visitors.
+Barcelona is blessed with just under 5kms of beautiful, wide beaches.
+They are one of the main attractions of the city for many visitors.

 It also gets filled to the brim with stag and hen dos, which can sometimes get a little bit, shall we say, over exuberant in their merriment.

 Though none of the beaches during peak season are deserted, by heading a couple of kilometres along the coast it’s possible to find a quieter spot on a less busy stretch.

 Not far away is the Rambla del Poblenou which has an embarrassment of cool bars and good restaurants, as well as supermarkets and little shops.
 Best of all they’re all priced at a fraction of what you’ll find on the main drag near Barceloneta.

 Drink With the Fairies at El Bosc de les Fades

 Concealed through an archway at the port end of La Rambla, opposite the slightly tired looking wax museum, this otherworldly bar is quite literally hidden.

-Directle translated as “The Fairy Forest”, El Bosc de les Fades is tucked away in a location that you’d never find if you didn’t know it was there.
+Directly translated as “The Fairy Forest”, El Bosc de les Fades is tucked away in a location that you’d never find if you didn’t know it was there.
 And once you enter it’s large wooden doors you’re instantly transported into a world of make believe.

 To the left of the bar you’ll find an almost pitch black hovel, built around a fake tree with ethereal fairy nymphs sat by a running water fountain.
 Adjacent to the bar there’s a slightly freaky ghost room which has a couple of surprises up its sleeve.
 And if you happen to be there at the right time you might experience one of the forests storms.

 But regardless of whether you’re baffled or bowled over, it’s certainly an experience.
-The drinks are reasonably priced, and for those looking for alternative things to do in Barcelona, it definitely hits the mark.
+The drinks are reasonably priced, and for those looking for unusual things to do in Barcelona, it definitely hits the mark.